FrostNT1/GQA-presentation/README.md

 The **memory bandwidth overhead** from loading all attention keys and values at every decoding step.

-It's not the compute (GPU calculations) that's slow—it's the constant loading of the KV cache from memory to compute attention for each new token.
+It's not the compute (GPU calculations) that's slow, it's the constant loading of the KV cache from memory to compute attention for each new token.

 </details>